 \section{Temporally-Aligned Data Curation}

 To leverage a larger amount of data for training, we design curation pipelines for both simulation and real data, as shown in \Cref{fig:data_pipeline}.
-Typical real datasets, like AudioCaps~\cite{kim2019audiocaps}, are structured as audio-caption pairs.
-Since these captions lack exact timestamps of sound events, we denote them as temporal coarse captions (TCC), and define such audio–caption pairs as temporally weak data.
-The pipelines are designed to generate temporally detailed captions (TDC), which contain timestamps for each sound event, and to construct audio–TCC–TDC triplets, thereby yielding temporally strong data for training.
+Typical real datasets such as AudioCaps~\cite{kim2019audiocaps}, consist of audio-caption pairs without precise temporal annotations.
+We refer to such captions as temporal coarse captions (TCC), and the corresponding audio–caption pairs as temporally weak data.
+Our pipelines are designed to convert them into temporally detailed captions (TDC), containing exact timestamps for each sound event, resulting in audio–TCC–TDC triplets that constitute temporally strong data for training.